RECENT ACCOUNTING PRONOUNCEMENTS (Policies)

 Pest control services - Rollins provides pest control services to protect residential and commercial properties from common pests, including rodents and insects.
 Pest control generally consists of assessing a customer’s property for conditions that invite pests, tackling current infestations, and stopping the life cycle to prevent future invaders.
 Revenue from pest control services is recognized as services are rendered.

-The Company’s revenue recognition policies are designed to recognize revenues upon transfer of control at the time services are performed.
+The Company’s revenue recognition policies are designed to recognize revenues upon satisfaction of the performance obligation at the time services are performed.
 For certain revenue types, because of the timing of billing and the receipt of cash versus the timing of performing services, certain accounting estimates are utilized.
 Residential and commercial pest control services are primarily recurring in nature on a monthly, bi-monthly or quarterly basis, while certain types of commercial customers may receive multiple treatments within a given month.
 In general, pest control customers sign an initial one-year contract, and revenues are recognized at the time services are performed.
 The Company defers recognition of advance payments and recognizes the revenue as the services are rendered.
 The Company classifies discounts related to the advance payments as a reduction in revenues.

 Termite control services (including traditional and baiting) - Rollins provides both conventional and baiting termite protection services.
 Traditional termite protection uses “Termidor” liquid treatment and/or dry foam and Orkin foam to treat voids and spaces around the property, while baiting termite protection uses baits to disrupt the molting process termites require for growth and offers ongoing protection.
 Revenue from initial termite treatment services is recognized as services are provided.